simonbs/CharlesTVDB/README.md

 CharlesTVDB is a collection of classes for OS X and iOS which provides a block based interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.

-## ARC Required
+## Requirements

+- iOS 7 is required.
-CharlesTVDB and some of its dependencies requires ARC to be enabled.
+- CharlesTVDB and some of its dependencies requires ARC to be enabled.
 If you are not already using ARC, now is a good time.

 ## Installation